JatinRajvani/Github-Tasks/Task-1/Part-1.md

 ```

 ### 2.View your Git configuration:
-We can check our confrig uration by using the following command:
+We can check our confriguration by using the following command:
 ```
 git config --list
 ```